 Campus officials, in the performance of their duty, including authorized resident hall officials, have the authority to request identification from individuals on campus.
 Individuals who refuse to identify themselves or falsely identify themselves, are violating this policy.
 Non-students or individuals that cannot be identified as students will be asked to leave the campus.
 The Crookston Police Department may be called for assistance, if needed.

-The various health and safety policies above are partly addressed by the University of Minnesota’s Student Conduct Code, federal and state laws, local ordinances and UMC’s Residential Life policies.
+The various health and safety policies above are partly addressed by Board of Regents Policy: Student Conduct Code (PDF), federal and state laws, local ordinances and UMC’s Residential Life policies.
 This campus-specific policy had been developed to clearly articulate details of these General Health and Safety polices on the UMC campus.